The study of distributed computing algorithms by multithread applications: Wave systems and their Petri nets

 where the main program $M$ and threads $T1$, $T2$, $T3$ are executed concurrently.
 The main program generated random numbers $x_n$ and writes $x_n$ to the channel corresponding to the channel $p_1$.
 The thread $T1$ computes $g(x_n)$ and writes it to the channel $p_2$.
 The thread $T2$ computes $f(g(x_n))$ and the thread $T3$ gets the data from the channel $p_3$ and puts to the display.
 Such a system is called the pipeline and has the following generalization.
 For example, consider the computation of values

 Applicate the flow control with the channel communications.
 The factorization of these operations leads us to the 10 threads executed concurrently.
-The threads correspond to the transitions of the Petri net which is shown in Figure \ref{ff}.
+The threads correspond to the transitions of the Petri net which is shown in Figure \ref{ff}. \unitlength=0.9pt

 The Petri net consists of 11 places corresponding to the channels and 10 transitions corresponding to the threads.
-Input of $(u_n,v_n)$ and output of $(x_n,y_n)$ will be yield in the main program.
-Thus the computations will be yield in the six threads.
+Output of $(x_n,y_n)$ will be yield in the main program.
+Thus the computations will be yield in the seven threads.
 The array of channels

 is declared in the main program.
-Each channel is a queue of $10$ elements of the array of double precision numbers.
-These channels connect by global pointer declared as $channel\, *ps[11]$.
+Each channel is a queue of five elements of the array of double precision numbers.
+These channels are connected with global pointers declared as \verb"channel *ps[11]".
 The threads execute concurrently.
 Each of threads waits an input data and then computes an operation.
-For example, the subroutine mult() gets the data from the channels $c[0]$ and $c[1]$ and sends their product to the channel $c[4]$.
+For example, the subroutine \verb"mult()" gets the data from the channels \verb"c[0]" and \verb"c[1]" and sends their product to the channel \verb"c[4]".

 The application displays:

 The comparison of the results shows that the wave system is well defined.

 We conclude that there is the well opportunity for the study of the concurrent algorithms on the every personal computer.